Looking to buy a Reach Truck? Read this first.This short article will guide you through the ins and outs of purchasing a reach forklift truck. Th

 Lift Height Requirement for Top Load Beam Racking Height

-When purchasing any lift truck, including a sit-down forklift, it’s essential to know your top load beam height, meaning the highest storage level.
+When purchasing any lift truck, including a sit-down counterbalance forklift, it’s essential to know your top load beam height, meaning the highest storage level.
 Don’t guess.

 Tip: If you don’t have a tape measure long enough, count the holes in your pallet racking upright frames.
+Most racking systems have evenly spaced holes (typically 2″ apart), which can be used to estimate height accurately.

 Warehouse Floor Conditions